Deejuha/TrackRules/README.md

-[World Athletic rule books](https://www.worldathletics.org/about-iaaf/documents/book-of-rules) updates in irregular way, also there is no alternative way to get all of those documents updated than check and click all of those documents.
+[World Athletic rule books](https://www.worldathletics.org/about-iaaf/documents/book-of-rules) updates in irregular way, also there is no alternative way to get all of those documents updated than check and click all of those documents separately in website.

 ## How it works?